 The consumer now has the right to data portability that allows them to move their information from one source to another.

-The consumers have right over the processing of their personal data, i.e. it gives them right to effectively ask companies to stop using their personal information.
+Consumers have the right the processing their personal data, i.e. it gives the right to effectively ask companies to stop using their personal information.

 Consumers are notified about the personal information that the company would hold and the purpose for which it would be used.